nikinikesh2009/Circle/replit.md

 ## Recent Changes

+### October 2025: PWA (Progressive Web App) Implementation
+- **Cross-Platform Installation**: Converted The Circle into an installable PWA that works on all devices (iOS, Android, Windows, Mac, Linux)
+- **App Manifest**: Created manifest.json with app metadata, theme colors (#7c3aed purple), and proper icon configuration
+- **Service Worker**: Implemented offline support with runtime caching strategy for assets and pages
+- **App Icons**: Generated PNG icons (192×192, 512×512) and Apple touch icon (180×180) using Sharp
+- **Install Experience**: Users can now install the app from their browser and use it like a native application
+- **Offline Capability**: App caches resources for offline access with intelligent fallback strategies

+### October 2025: Enhanced Daily Planner & AI Features
+- **Day Description Input**: Added textarea for users to describe their day before AI generates schedule
+- **Task Editing**: Added Edit button to all tasks with full dialog for modifying title, description, category, priority, and times
+- **Markdown Rendering**: Fixed AI chat responses to properly render markdown formatting (bold, italic, lists) with DOMPurify sanitization
+- **AI Attribution**: Updated system prompt to identify as created by ACO Network, by Nikil Nikesh (Splash Pro)

 ### October 2025: Multimodal AI Chat Implementation
 - **Full-Screen Chat Experience**: Transformed AI Chat into an immersive, edge-to-edge interface for distraction-free interaction
 - **Multimodal File Support**: Added ability to upload and analyze images, audio files, and PDF documents